tdwg/ac/doc/structure.md

-This is the normative documentation for the [TDWG](http://tdwg.org) Audubon Core Multimedia Resources Metadata Standard (Audubon Core, or simply AC), During development, it was colloquially known as MRTG, after its developers, the GBIF-TDWG Joint Multimedia Resources Metadata Task Group.
+This is the normative documentation for the [TDWG](http://tdwg.org) Audubon Core Multimedia Resources Metadata Standard (Audubon Core, or simply AC).
+During development, it was colloquially known as MRTG, after its developers, the GBIF-TDWG Joint Multimedia Resources Metadata Task Group.
 Please see the brief **[Audubon Core Guide](guide.md)** and also **[MRTG Development